-When looking for the best crate for your German Shepherd, you might come across many different options.
-Here’s a guide to finding the best crate for German Shepherd, and my recommendation for the best five, each with its pros and cons.
+When looking for the best dog crate for German shepherd dogs, you might come across many different options.
+Here’s a guide to finding the best crate for your German shepherd dog, and my recommendation for the best five, each with its pros and cons.

-What is The Best Crate for a German Shepherd?
+What are The Best Dog Crates for German Shepherd in 2020?

-My Top Pick: MidWest Ultima Pro Double Door Folding Dog Crate
+1. My Top Pick: MidWest Ultima Pro Folding Dog Crate

-This double door, large and have duty metal dog crate from MidWest is my top pick for the best crate for German Shepherd.
-Many reviewers said this is the crate that can last the life of your dog.
+This large and have duty metal crate from MidWest is my top pick for the best crate for a German Shepherd.
+Many reviewers said this is the crate that can last the life of your German shepherd dog.

-This crate is coated with a powder-coat finish that makes it look more attractive than the look of the cheaper crates.
+This German shepherd crate is coated with a powder-coat finish that makes it look more attractive than the look of the cheaper dog crates.

-This crate is made of a tight grid of thick wire that is thicker, heavier than most dog crates in its price range, which assures you that your GSD won’t be able to escape or damage the crate.
+This crate is made of a tight grid of thick wire that is thicker, heavier than most German shepherd crates in its price range, which assures you that your GSD won’t be able to escape or damage the crate.

 The wire has a heavier gauge and a tighter placement than its competitors, this means this crate is harder to bend and will hold its shape better.